thin-edge/thin-edge.io-specs/src/software-management/usecase-update-swlist.md

 Name | "Cloud mapper"
 --- | ---
-**Purpose** | The SM mapper abstracts the specific Cloud to the SM agent.
-For each Cloud a specific "SM-mapper" might required to be implemented.
-In that spec the SM mapper for Cumulocity is outlined.
+**Purpose** | The Cloud mapper abstracts the specific Cloud to the SM agent.
+For each Cloud a specific "Cloud-mapper" might required to be implemented.
+In that spec the Cloud mapper for Cumulocity is outlined.
-**Sequence** | (1) When the SM mapper receives an update request from Cloud it forwards the request to the SM agent.
-If the sw-list contained in the Cloud request does not match the SM agent's interface translation has to be done by the SM mapper.
+**Sequence** | (1) When the Cloud mapper receives an update request from Cloud it forwards the request to the SM agent.
+If the sw-list contained in the Cloud request does not match the SM agent's interface translation has to be done by the Cloud mapper.
 &nbsp;| (2) SM agent sends feedback to cloud (status "executing").
 &nbsp;|&nbsp;
-**Further Spec**| Spec about details of interface between SM Mapper and SM Agent is under construction.
+**Further Spec**| Spec about details of interface between Cloud Mapper and SM Agent is under construction.
 See [Ticket CIT-411](https://cumulocity.atlassian.net/browse/CIT-411)

 &nbsp;
 &nbsp;